 Of the three sub-dials, only one (at 6 o’clock) is reserved for a 12-hour chronograph counter: the one at 9 hours is a 24-hour day/night indicator and the one at 3 o’clock is a small seconds display.
 The chronograph minute counter is displayed with a central hand that bears an orange-colored stylized aircraft figure on its business end.
 The central chronograph seconds hand was, too, dipped in orange: a color that looks particularly contrast over a black background.

-While the dial of the timekeeper may look a tad clattered for a person that never owned a chronograph, I must say that date representation here is very well structured and it will only be a matter of minutes before you get absolutely used to it.
+While the dial may look a tad clattered for a person that never owned a chronograph, I must say that date representation here is well-structured and it will only be a matter of minutes before you get absolutely used to it.